Colorado-State-University-Stasevich-Lab/flexie-image-post-processing-macros/README.md

 This code post-processes a three-dimensional video.
 The end result is that .tiff plus a MaxZ .tiff open in the program.

-*NOTE: input your frames, channels, and slices variables for your specific imaging conditions. *
+*NOTE: input your frames, channels, and slices variables for your specific imaging conditions*.

 #### FLEXIE_PP_unarmed-piezo.ijm